jalberse/machine_checker/README.md

 so students may use this program and examples they come up with to ensure the correctness of their DFA, or to aide in its design.

-Given a deterministic finite automata M, an input string w, and classification X (YES w is in L or NO w is NOT in L), determine whether M correctly classifies w.
-That is, if we run M on w, does the output match X?

 Note that his program does NOT mathematically verify that L(M) = L. This problem is non-trivial.
 This program only verifies that a DFA M, given w, does or does not match the classification of w provided by the user.

-### Usage

-#### 1. Construct the DFA

-The DFA M is defined by the user in the machine.csv file, which has the following format:

-!!
-TODO WRITE THE FORMAT HERE !!

-#### 2. Command line usage

-// TODO: correct this
-machine_checker [word] [Y/N]

 ### TODO